Aksel68/AOMUSE-2020-project/README.md

 ```
 db.bind(provider = 'mysql', host = '127.0.0.1', user = '//username//', passwd = '//password//', db = '//database_name//')
 ```
-This script will drop all the tables of your database, so it will be empty.
+This script will drop all the tables of your database.

-If there is an error with the script or with the README like a misspelling or something, do not be afraid to send me an email to [axel.reyes@sansano.usm.cl]
+If there is an error with the script or with the README like a misspelling or something, do not be afraid to send me an email to axel.reyes@sansano.usm.cl